sherifi/opentender-frontend/README.md

 run `npm run develop` and `npm run watch` in two separate terminals to build your client app, start a web server, and allow file changes to update in realtime

-### Update Schema.ts after changes on schema.json
+### Update typescript definitions after changes on schema.json

-`npm run schema` to convert schema.json into /src/app/model/tender.ts
+`npm run schema` to convert schema.json into /src/app/model/tender.d.ts

 ### Update Language files for Translation